 Students may carry and self-administer their own diabetes medication.
-However, parents may prefer the nurse monitor the student's diabetes.
+However, most parents of elementary aged students usually prefer the nurse monitor the student's diabetes.

-• If the parent would like their child to administer the medication and glucose test independently, the parent must provide:

-- Written authorization through the "Request for Self Administration of Diabetic Insulin and Glucose Testing" form (which can be obtained on the website) signed by the parent documenting the student has been instructed in the use and self-administration of the medication and glucose meter. - A "Request for Self Administration of Diabetic Insulin and Glucose Testing" form (which can be obtained on the website) signed by the medical doctor, renewed annually at the beginning of the school year. - A prescription label with the name of the medication, the prescribed dosage and the time(s) or circumstances under which the medication is to be administered.
+- If the parent would like their child to administer the medication and glucose test independently, the parent must provide: - Written authorization through the Request for Self Administration of Diabetic Insulin and Glucose Testing form (available on the District website) signed by the parent documenting that student has been instructed in the use and self-administration of the medication and glucose meter. - A Request for Self Administration of Diabetic Insulin and Glucose Testing form (available on the District website) signed by the medical doctor, renewed annually at the beginning of the school year. - A prescription label with the name of the medication, the prescribed dosage and the time(s) or circumstances under which the medication is to be administered.